-For instance, consider content-based websites, be they pop-culture news, humour, political, general interest etc., on the homepage of these sites, a majority of the links to the content will have an accompanying image of some sort.
+For instance, consider content-based websites—be they pop-culture news, humor, political, or general interest.
+On the homepage of these sites, a majority of the links to the content will have an accompanying image of some sort.

 In fact, studies have suggested that articles with images get 94% more total views.
 Similarly, 60% of consumers are more likely to consider or contact a business when an image shows up in their search results, and tweets that include images receive approximately 150% more retweets than those without.

-Charts are probably what a lot of people think about about when ‘marketing’ and ‘visual aids’ come to mind.
-Charts are enormously helpful when it comes to visualising data by helping to visualise numbers, identify relationships and use contextual clues to understand the information more concisely.
+Charts are probably what a lot of people think about when they think about marketing and visual aids.
+Charts are enormously helpful when it comes to visualizing data by helping to visualize numbers, identify relationships and use contextual clues to understand the information more concisely.

 By creating a simple, easy to read and well-composed graphic asset to accompany his blog post on the findings, the data collected by Shivdasani is much more digestible, understandable and practically invites readers to share the data.